clarte53/GaussianSplattingVRViewerUnity/README.md

 Other people have implemented their own gaussian splatting renderers.
 For example, aras-p has implemented a renderer for Unity ([UnityGaussianSplatting](https://github.com/aras-p/UnityGaussianSplatting)), and the CVLab at EPFL has implemented a WebGL renderer ([gaussian-splatting-web](https://github.com/cvlab-epfl/gaussian-splatting-web)).

+In this version we've add:
+- Loading multiple models simultaneously
+- Gaussian can be rendered on multiple camera
+- Depth mix with the 3D scene

 ## Installation

 ### Hardware Requirements